 HubSpot's culture is built around six core values that employees consistently validate as genuine rather than aspirational.

-Psychological safety stands out.
-HubSpot has invested heavily in creating an environment where people feel safe to fail, ask questions, and give honest feedback without fear of retaliation.
+Psychological safety has historically stood out.
+HubSpot invested heavily in creating an environment where people feel safe to fail, ask questions, and give honest feedback without fear of retaliation.
 Blameless postmortems are standard practice.
-Managers are trained on creating safe spaces for dissent.
-This isn't just a talking point — the 4.5 Culture & Values score and 90% recommend rate suggest employees experience it as real.
+Reviewers still cite this as a strength, though the 3.4 Culture & Values score and 55% recommend rate indicate the lived experience is less uniformly positive than the company's external reputation suggests.

 Transparency is another cornerstone.
 HubSpot shares financial data, strategic decisions, and board meeting summaries internally.
 The Culture Code itself is a public document — the company is transparent not just with employees but with the entire world.
 This level of openness is rare for a public company navigating quarterly earnings pressure.